Motorcycle Accident Lawyer | Bike Crash Injuries Attorney

 Free Consultations Available 24/7

 When it comes to a motorcycle accident, we know that no matter how careful you are, you cannot control the choices of truck and car operators.
 Motorcycle accidents are more likely to be deadly than accidents involving only passenger cars.
 Motorcycles provide no protection from impact and motorcycle riders routinely are thrown from their bikes in a crash.
-It is usually the motorcycle rider who is killed in an accident or who suffers serious and life-changing injuries.
+It is usually the motorcycle rider who dies in an accident or suffers serious and life-changing injuries.
 A Motorcycle Accident Lawyer can help.

 If you or a loved one were involved in a motorcycle accident, you may be able to take legal action against the driver who caused your crash.
 Contact a Motorcycle Accident Lawyer at The Carlson Law Firm today for a free consultation.

 There are many different ways that motorcycle accidents can arise.
 Typically, the main cause of a motorcycle accident is that of distracted driving by other vehicles on the road.
 Rear-end collisions to motorcyclists can cause much more severe damage than when this occurs with a vehicle of another kind.
 Sudden lane changes and U-turns by drivers of cars can occur suddenly and are a major concern for motorcyclists.

 Our attorneys understand that passenger vehicles often view motorcyclists differently than they do other vehicles, and often times don’t respect the motorcycle’s position on the roadways.